Ourblissfulnest

 Important note: Keep in mind that if you decide to distress your wood, the distressed areas will require heavier coats of stain.
 Your stain color will also pick up darker in the distressed areas.

-Step 5: Assemble pieces together
+Step five: Assemble pieces together

 Start off by applying a layer of wood glue to the first two edges that you’ll be attaching together.
 Keep your glue layer fairly thin as using too much can cause seeping though the cracks.